EPFL-ENAC/co2-calculator-user-doc/docs/en/building.md

 ### 2. Data collected

-***Rooms sub-module***
+#### *2.1 CO₂ Calculator workspace*

-The internal database on floor location provides a list of the rooms used by a unit and their floor locations.
+- ***Rooms sub-module***: For this sub-module, the internal database on floor location provides a list of the rooms used by a unit and their floor locations.
 Data on energy consumption (in kWh/m²) and room types (DIN/SIA standards) are provided by the Vice-Presidency for Operations at EPFL (VPO).
 Consumption data is then redistributed according to the types of rooms used by a unit.

-***Energy Combustion Emissions sub-module***

-Data on centralised thermal energy consumption for the ‘Energy Combustion Emissions’ sub-module is entered manually.
+- ***Energy Combustion Emissions sub-module***: Data on centralised thermal energy consumption for the ‘Energy Combustion Emissions’ sub-module is entered manually.

+#### *2.2 CO₂ Project planner workspace*

+***Grant proposal***

+Data related to building use must be entered manually to estimate the project's carbon footprint as part of the grant proposal.
+For principal users, data from the Rooms sub-module are automatically imported from the CO₂ Calculator.

+***Detailed per year***

+For principal users, data from the Rooms sub-module are automatically imported from the CO₂ Calculator.
+They can then define, for each year, a reference percentage to estimate the share of facilities-related emissions attributable to the project.
+Data related to energy combustion emissions must be entered manually unless principal users have already entered these data in the CO₂ Calculator.
+For standard users, data from the CO₂ Calculator are not imported, and information for both sub-modules must therefore be entered manually.

+#### *2.3 CO₂ Explorer workspace*
+To explore the carbon footprint of the **Buildings** module, users can manually enter data related to facility use or energy combustion emissions.

 <a id="factors"></a>
 ### 3. Emission factors